bssw-tutorial/bssw-tutorial.github.io/2021-06-24-isc/handson-m08-testing.md

     src/heat.cc creates a 1D Cartesian grid
     with uniform spacing.
 Each grid-cell contains
-    a single scalar field, energy.
+    a single scalar field, u, representing energy.
     The energy represents the value of the energy at the midpoint of the cell.

+    The implied function will be piecewise linear with discrete jumps in the slope at the cell midpoints.

     Functions will be provided to compute: